jorgeortizfuentes/spanish_nlp/README.md

 ## Contributing

 Contributions to Spanish NLP are welcome!
-Please see the [contributing guide](https://github.com/users/jorgeortizfuentes/projects/1) for more information.

 To contribute to the project, please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
+1. Create a new branch for your feature or bug fix.
-3. Make your changes and commit them with clear messages.
+2. Make your changes and commit them with clear messages.
-4. Push your changes to your fork.
+3. Push your changes to your fork.
-5. Submit a pull request to the main repository.
+4. Submit a pull request to the main repository.

 ## Citation